betsee/betse/README.md

    also technically installable via [MacPorts](https://www.macports.org), Homebrew provides significantly more robust support for features of interest to `betse` users.
 Critically, this includes the capacity to install alternative versions of dependencies rather than merely the newest.
-To do so:

         $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 1. Manually prepend the current `${PATH}` by the absoute paths of all directories to which Homebrew installs packages.
-To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., `.bashrc` for Bash, the default OS X shell):
+To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., `.bashrc` for Bash, the default OS X shell).

         export PATH="/usr/local/bin:/usr/local/sbin:${PATH}"